-COVID-19 UK: Professional Services: Risk issues around working remotely: data and documents
+COVID-19 UK: Professional Services - Risk issues around working remotely: people

 Professional indemnity insurers and their insureds will be familiar with the uptick in claims which follows an economic downturn.
 The recessions of the early 1990s and after the 2008 financial crash were both followed by a surge in the number and severity of claims against professionals and what we saw in each of those (distinct) cases is instructive – though we predict some differences this time.
 So what pattern and what types of claims against solicitors do we expect to see as a result of COVID-19, the lockdown and the ensuing economic downturn?

 This topic was discussed in detail by a global panel of our colleagues as part of our recent GC Forum series of webinars.
 If you would like to watch that webinar, which is available to view until 18 June, please contact Ellen Livett.
 This article draws out some of the key points relating to the UK, with some additional commentary based on our perspective from the Edinburgh office.